 Weathering the Storm: How African Families with Refugee Backgrounds Coped with Online Schooling during the 2020-2021 COVID-19 Pandemic

-Researchers: Stacey Wilson-Forsberg1, Oliver Masakure1, Jeremey Horne2 and Rosemary Kimani-Dupuis1
+Research Team: Stacey Wilson-Forsberg1, Oliver Masakure1, Rosemary Kimani-Dupuis1, Jeremey Horne2, and Oluseun Olayinka2

-Affiliation: Wilfrid Laurier University1 and Adventure 4 Change (A4C)2
+Affiliations: Wilfrid Laurier University1, Adventure 4 Change (A4C)2

-Keywords: mothers with refugee backgrounds, youth with refugee backgrounds, Horn of Africa, online schooling, COVID-19 pandemic, Southern Ontario
+Keywords: mothers with refugee backgrounds, refugee women, youth with refugee backgrounds, refugee youth, Horn of Africa, online schooling, COVID-19 pandemic, Southern Ontario, qualitative methods

-Overview: This study focused on the experiences and challenges of mothers with refugee backgrounds from the Horn of Africa (Somalia, Ethiopia, Eritrea) and their adolescent children (ages 12-18) as they attended high school online during the global COVID-19 pandemic.
+Overview: The research focused on the experiences and challenges faced by mothers with refugee backgrounds from The Horn of Africa (Somalia, Ethiopia, Eritrea) and their children as they attended high school during the COVID-19 crisis.

-This study conducted interviews and focus groups with ten women and eighteen youth residing in Waterloo, Ontario.
-This study used e-technology, phone conversations, and in-person interviews to connect with teens and parents.
-The research team trained two refugee high school students to lead online discussions with other refugee youth, who shared their experiences during isolation.
-Researchers and A4C staff provided counselling to youth and parents.
+The researchers conducted in-depth interviews and focus groups with 10 women and 18 youth residing in Waterloo, Ontario.
+The study used e-technology, phone conversations, and in-person interviews to connect with youth and parents.
+Two high school students with refugee experience led online discussions with youth about their experiences during isolation.

 Explore more projects